Silkworm Books

 |

-Life Cycle of a Silkworm, by Ron Fridell and Patricia Walsh,
+by Ron Fridell and Patricia Walsh,

 explained through simple text and stunning photography.
 An illustrated timeline